CALTechNet/unifi-protect-multicamera-onvif/README.md

 - **1–2 streams** on a source → nothing to choose; Protect uses them as main + sub.
 - **More than 2 streams** → a **checkbox list** to choose which streams to add.
-The highest‑resolution checked stream becomes **High**, then **Medium**, then **Low** (Protect uses up to three channels).
+The highest‑resolution checked stream becomes **High**, then **Medium**, then **Low** (Protect uses up to three channels, but exposes only 2 to the user).
 - Adds each selected camera.
 When a device exposes multiple video sources, each one you add becomes its own Protect device (kept distinct with a per‑source synthetic MAC).